maiaiia/uni-lecture-notes/Sem II/OS/Practice Problems.md

 >>```
 >

 >[!todo]- 11.
 Write a program that receives as command line arguments any number of strings.
-For each argument, it creates a new process that launches a C or Shell program that checks if the argument is a prime number, then it returns that number as int, if it's a number not prome it returns zero, if it's a string it returns the length of the string, sending these numbers to the main program using a pipe.
+For each argument, it creates a new process that launches a C or Shell program that checks if the argument is a prime number, then it returns that number as int, if it's a number not prime it returns zero, if it's a string it returns the length of the string, sending these numbers to the main program using a pipe.
 The main program receives these numbers, prints them and computes their sum.
 >
 >>[!code]-
 >>```c